-The wet season was most heavily sampled at the six monitoring sites, where Rack samplers more than doubled the number of samples that would have been collected through Grab sampling alone.
-Isolating DOC results to the six monitoring sites during only the wet season allows for comparison of Vertical Rack sampling methods to standard synoptic Grab sampling (Figure 11, Table 9).
+The wet season was most heavily sampled at the six monitoring sites in the Leech WSA, where Rack samplers more doubled the number of samples that would have been collected through Grab sampling alone.
+Isolating DOC results to the six monitoring sites during only the wet season allows for further comparison of Vertical Rack sampling methods to standard synoptic Grab sampling (Table 11).
+Across the six sites, Rack samples contained higher DOC concentrations on average that Grab samples (6.8 mg/L compared to 5.2 mg/L).
+A slightly greater variance was captured through Grab sampling (53% RSD) compared to Rack sampling (41% RSD).

-Table 9: Wet season DOC by sample collection method at the six monitoring sites
+Table 11: Wet Season Dissolved Organic Carbon (DOC) by Sample Collection Method at Six Monitoring Sites in the Leech Watershed